julelang/manual/src/compiler/compiler-optimizations.md

 - Eliminates followed statements of the return statement.
 - Eliminates followed statements of the empty select statement.
 - Eliminates followed statements of the goto statement if possible.
-- Eliminates followed statements of the built-in `panic`, and `erorr` function calls.
+- Eliminates followed statements of the built-in `panic`, and `error` function calls.

 ---